dbt-labs/tap-ringcentral/README.md

 pip install .
 ```

-2. Get credentials from RingCentral
+#### 2. Get credentials from RingCentral

+##### Overview
-- Create a new app and an associated sandbox account
+- Create a new application and an associated sandbox account
 - Note your `client_id`, `client_secret`, `username`, and `password` (used in the config.json file specified below)

+##### Creating an application
+To create a new application, navigate to the [RingCentral Developer Console](https://developers.ringcentral.com/my-account.html#/applications) and click `Create App`.
+Make the application "Private" and select "Server-only (No UI)" as the Platform Type.

+Your app will initially be created in a Sandbox.
+In order for your app to graduate from the Sandbox Environment to the Production Environment, you will need to (at the time of this writing):
+1. Exercise each permission requested by the app
+2. Maintain a < 5% error rate over the course of two days
+3. Call each endpoint a mimimum of 20 times

+##### Graduating to Production
+Create contacts, calls, voicemails, SMS, and MMS messages in your Sandbox account, then run the tap a handful of times to meet these requirements.
+Once the graduation requirements are met, apply for Production and replace your Sandbox Credentials with the Prod credentials that you receive.

+##### Permissions

+The following permissions are required:
+- Read Accounts
+- Read Call Log
+- Read Messages
+- Meetings (if using the Meetings stream is enabled)

-3. Create the config file.
+#### 3. Create the config file.

 There is a template you can use at `config.json.example`, just copy it to `config.json` in the repo root and insert your credentials.
-You
-will initially need to use the sandbox `api_url` (eg. `platform.devtest.ringcentral.com`), but after graduating from the dev requirements,
-you will be able to switch this to use the production API endpoints.
+You will initially need to use the sandbox `api_url` (eg. `platform.devtest.ringcentral.com`), but after graduating from the dev requirements, you will be able to switch this to use the production API endpoint.

-4. Run the application to generate a catalog.
+#### 4. Run the application to generate a catalog.

 ```bash
 tap-ringcentral -c config.json --discover > catalog.json
 ```

-5. Select the tables you'd like to replicate
+#### 5. Select the tables you'd like to replicate

 Step 4 a file called `catalog.json` that specifies all the available endpoints and fields.
 You'll need to open the file and select the ones you'd like to replicate.
 See the [Singer guide on Catalog Format](https://github.com/singer-io/getting-started/blob/c3de2a10e10164689ddd6f24fee7289184682c1f/BEST_PRACTICES.md#catalog-format) for more information on how tables are selected.

-6. Run it!
+#### 6. Run it!

 ```bash
 tap-ringcentral -c config.json --properties catalog.json